Social Disadvantage in Rural Peripheries in Eastern Germany and the Czech Republic

 In this project we analyse the interactions between social disadvantage, local and regional opportunity structures – such as public and private services of general interest, but also jobs or local associations – and individual scope for action.
 We are interested in the effects of processes at the societal macro level on patterns of social and spatial inequality.
 The meso-level includes local and regional opportunity structures as well as people’s social networks.
 At the micro level, we examine the individual agency's scope for action and how it deals with the structural conditions of the spatial environment.

 A descriptive quantitative analysis of the spatial patterns of social disadvantage in East Germany and the Czech Republic is followed by in-depth regional case studies and qualitative interviews with representatives of disadvantaged social groups.
-In the last part of the project, the quantitative and qualitative results will be related (triangulated) and comparative analyses will be carried out both between the case study regions and between eastern Germany and the Czech Republic.
+In the last part of the project, comparative analyses are carried out both between the case study regions and between eastern Germany and the Czech Republic.

-In the project we first conduct small-scale statistical secondary analyses of all rural areas.
-Their aim is to identify rural peripheries in eastern Germany and the Czech Republic, to analyse the availability and accessibility of local and regional opportunity structures and to investigate current regional dynamics in socio-economic terms.
-For this purpose we use data from official regional statistics as well as the Thünen Accessibility Model.
+In the project we first conducted small-scale statistical secondary analyses of all rural areas.
+Their aim was to identify rural peripheries in eastern Germany and the Czech Republic, to analyse the availability and accessibility of local and regional opportunity structures and to investigate current regional dynamics in socio-economic terms.
+For this purpose we used data from official regional statistics as well as the Thünen Accessibility Model.

-Building on this, two different rural peripheries in eastern Germany and the Czech Republic will be examined in more detail with regard to the interrelations between social disadvantage, opportunity structures and the individual’s opportunities to act (agency).
-This is done via a mixed-method design that combines expert interviews with regional stakeholders and qualitative problem-centred interviews with members of socially disadvantaged groups.
-The problem-centred interviews also examine people’s social networks and individual time-space activity patterns.
-Re-interviews will finally serve to interpret these time-space data and the interrelations between local and regional opportunity structures, social networks and individual’s opportunities to act.
+Building on this, two different rural peripheries in eastern Germany and the Czech Republic were examined in more detail with regard to the interrelations between social disadvantage, opportunity structures and the individual’s opportunities to act (agency).
+This was done via a mixed-method design that combines expert interviews with regional stakeholders and qualitative problem-centred interviews with members of socially disadvantaged groups.
+The problem-centred interviews also examined people’s social networks and individual time-space activity patterns.
+Re-interviews finally served to interpret these time-space data and the interrelations between local and regional opportunity structures, social networks and individual’s opportunities to act.

 The project contributes to the sociological debate on the role of neighbourhood effects on social action and, in doing so, to the issue of the interdependencies between social and spatial disadvantage.
 Empirically, the relevance of local and regional opportunity structures in rural peripheries for individual behaviour and societal inclusion of socially disadvantaged groups.
 By way of comparing the situation in two different European countries, the research results are continuously reflected and tested for their validity.